-The aftermath of Operation Variety Blues is far from over.
+The aftermath of Operation Varsity Blues is far from over.

-Actresses Felicity Huffman and Lori Loughlin were among dozens of people named and charged in a college admissions scam on Tuesday, March 12.
-The American Crime star was accused of paying $15,000 to William Rick Singer’s fake charity to help her eldest daughter, Sofia, cheat on the SATs.
-According to CNN, Singer traveled from Florida to West Hollywood to administer Sofia’s exam.
+Actresses Felicity Huffman and Lori Loughlin were among dozens of people named and charged in a college admissions scam on March 12, 2019.
+The American Crime star, for her part, was accused of paying $15,000 to William Rick Singer’s fake charity to help her eldest daughter, Sophia, cheat on the SATs.
+According to CNN, Singer traveled from Florida to West Hollywood to administer Sophia’s exam.
 She reportedly scored 400 points higher the second time.

-Loughlin and her husband, Mossimo Giannulli, meanwhile, allegedly paid bribes to ensure their two daughters would be recruited as a part of the University of Southern California crew team, even though the girls do not participate in crew.
+Loughlin and her husband, Mossimo Giannulli, meanwhile, paid bribes to ensure their two daughters, Bella and Olivia Jade, would be recruited as a part of the University of Southern California crew team even though the girls do not participate in crew.

 “I wanted to thank you again for your great work with [our daughter], she is very excited and both Lori and I are very appreciative of your efforts and end result!”
 Giannulli allegedly emailed Singer, per CNN.

-As #CollegeCheatingScandal continues to trend, scroll through for everything we know about the scam — so far:
+As #CollegeCheatingScandal continues to trend, scroll through for everything we know about the scam: